timmoorhouse/mega65-forth/README.md

 - CORE-EXT
 - DOUBLE
   - [ ] Need to support double literals (eg `123.`).
+- EXCEPTION
+  - [ ] Need to be able to throw exceptions from assembler.
+This likely means changing the `THROW` implementation to be native code instead of Forth bytecode.
+  - [ ] Many bits of code need to be updated to throw an exception for error conditions.
 - FILE
   - [ ] `S"` is incorrect when interpreting.
   - [ ] Need two separate transient areas for `S"` and `S\"` and implement their interpretation semantics.